AvaneeshGodra/PDFInsights/README.md

 - Medium Summary: Provides a more detailed summary.
 - Long Summary: Delivers a comprehensive summary.
 - Each button is clickable twice to trigger the summarization process, allowing users to receive the desired length of the summary.

+### Flow
+## PDF Upload:
+ - User uploads a PDF → Frontend uploads to S3 → Backend processes the PDF → Text is stored in the database.
+## Chat Interaction:
+ - User asks a question → Frontend sends query to backend → Backend retrieves relevant text → LangChain Groq processes and responds → Frontend displays the AI's response.

 ### Security
 Environment Variables: Sensitive keys (e.g., AWS, Groq) are stored in .env files and should not be exposed publicly.